 4. Finding help is better than offering it yourself

 You’re not always the best person to give help, and it isn’t possible for you to offer help yourself every time you give feedback.
 If you put too much of a burden on yourself to fix every problem you see personally, you will stop bringing problems up.

 But, you often can do something quickly that will help.
-When Sheryl offered to get me a speaking coach, she did have to get budget for it, but she didn’t have to sit there watching me practice presentations for hours.
+When my boss offered to get me a speaking coach, she did have to get budget for it, but she didn’t have to sit there watching me practice presentations for hours.
 It took some of her time, but not too much.